davpoolechem/group-programming-modern-cxx/src/filesystem/README.md

 # std::filesystem Demo
-Demo of `std::filesystem` feature, implementing a few features from Python's `os` module.
+Demo of `std::filesystem` feature, implementing a few features from Python's `os` module. `std::filesystem` provides an improved way to navigate the files and directories of the computer that the corresponding code is run on.

 # File list:
 - filesystem.cpp: C++ impelementation of some of Python's `os` module features.